|Waterfalls - Magpie River|

 MNR’s role in Renewable Energy:

-Within this legislative and policy framework, the Ministry of Natural Resources plays an important role in the development of renewable energy projects through the management of Ontario’s Crown land and natural resources.
+Within this legislative and policy framework, the Ministry of Natural Resources and Forestry plays an important role in the development of renewable energy projects through the management of Ontario’s Crown land and natural resources.
 The Ministry also administers a number of statutes, many of which apply to the application, review, and approval of renewable energy projects.
 MNR's role in renewable energy development is to:

 - manage Ontario’s Crown lands